COPING WITH COVID-19 PANEL DISCUSSION

-MASSES AT CHURCH IN AUGUST:
+MASSES AT CHURCH:

 Please note that we will have sign-ups for those who feel ready to begin attending mass at the Church.
 Many of the practices put in place will seem a lot less “friendly” than our usual atmosphere, but this is necessary at this time.